 Real-World Connections

-In real-world drone operations, safety starts before the drone ever takes off.
-Professional drone pilots don’t just turn on a drone and fly—they follow a pre-flight checklist to make sure the drone, controller, and flight area are ready.
-Pre-flight checks help prevent accidents, protect people nearby, and reduce the chance of crashes caused by mistakes, low battery, loose parts, or unexpected obstacles.
+In the real world, drone safety starts before takeoff.
+Professional drone pilots use a pre-flight checklist to make sure the drone, controller, and flight area are ready.
+These checks help prevent accidents and protect people, equipment, and the drone itself.

 Check Your Understanding